Can You Use Red Light Therapy with Tretinoin?

 What should you never mix with tretinoin?

-You should never mix tretinoin with products containing benzoyl peroxide, alpha hydroxy acids, or salicylic acid, as they can cause irritation or reduce its effectiveness.
+You should not mix tretinoin with products containing benzoyl peroxide, alpha hydroxy acids, or salicylic acid, as they can cause irritation.

 Can I use red light while using retinol?

-Yes, you can use retinol and red light therapy together.
+Yes, you can use retinol and red light therapy together, following the same precautions as with tretinoin, with similar synergy for anti-aging.

 References